 So you want to grow wicks?
 You came to the right place.

-The simple answer is: a dreadlock hairstyle predominantly found in Florida where locs are typically combined in the early stages making them thicker, fewer in numbers, and more gravity resistant then typical locs.
+The simple answer is: a dreadlock hairstyle commonly believed to have Florida origins, where locs are typically combined in the early stages making them thicker, fewer in numbers, and more gravity resistant then typical locs.

 John Wicks talks about wicks with Shawn Cotton from SayCheeseTV.